voicegain/platform/how-to/edge-on-cloud/aws-specific-steps.md

 Afterward you will need to create nodegroups for your GPU Instances for the cluster
 AWS Link: [Creating Amazon Node Group](https://docs.aws.amazon.com/eks/latest/userguide/create-managed-node-group.html)

-## <a id="step3"></a>Step 3: Permit Access to your Edge Voicegain Web Console on AWS
+## <a id="step3"></a>Step 3: Permit Access to your Edge Voicegain Web Console and the Voicegain Web API on AWS

-Allow access to Voicegain Web Console on your AWS by editing the Cluster’s Security-Group (Inbound Rules):
+Allow access to Voicegain Web Console and the Voicegain Web API on your AWS by editing the Cluster’s Security-Group (Inbound Rules):

 ![EKC Cluster Configuration](./eks-cluster-config.png)